LeandroVMaciel/Simple-CRUD/README.md

 # Simple-CRUD
-This is a CRUD-like publication made as simple as possible, using only JavaScript, HTML and minimal inline CSS, no database.
-I'm sure with more time available, I'm able to further reduce the code while maintaining the code's quality and functionality.
+This is a CRUD-style publication made as simple as possible, using only minimal JavaScript, HTML, and CSS, with no database.
+I put the JavaScript and CSS codes inside the HTML to facilitate the visualization of the project.
+I'm sure that with more time available, I can further reduce the code while maintaining the code's quality and functionality.
 Later I will make a new CRUD with a LocalStorage database.